 Keratin is a structural protein that helps to make up hair and nails as well as the outer layer of skin.
 For hair health, it works to smooth down the cells that overlap to form your hair’s strands.

 Consuming both biotin and keratin can help to keep your hair and skin in tip top shape.
 Skin texture can be improved.
 Nail growth can increase.
-And it can prevent hair loss.
+And it can prevent hair loss, but what are some foods containing keratin?

 Biotin and keratin can both be found in beef liver, eggs, salmon, sweet potatoes and sunflower seeds.